The Marvel Cinematic Universe has become such a fixture of pop culture that it’s difficult to imagine that the whole ordeal was a massive crapshoot.

 But compare this to the equivalent moment in the first film: Thor gets knocked out by the Destroyer after offering himself up in exchange for the city, his friends look on in horror, Jane cries over his presumably dead body, the scene decrescendos.
 Then we cut back to Mjolnir starting to stir, it breaks free from the earth that was encasing it, then bursts forth from its mount.
 Anticipation builds as Mjolnir rockets back toward Thor.
 Jane’s friends pry her off Thor’s body.
 We know what we want to happen, but we’re also not sure what will transpire when that hammer crashes into Thor.
 The orchestra picks up, and at the last moment, Thor’s fist rises to greet the return of his master weapon.
 Lightning abounds as our hero is restored to his godly form.

 I’ll confess, I don’t even really know who I’m writing this piece for given that everyone under the sun, even Chris Hemsworth, seems to prefer this new face of Thor.
-But here it is anyway: Thor was at his best when we took him seriously.
+But faced with another round of Ragnarök hype, I am confronted with how I actually really miss what Thor prime represented.

 Thor – God of Thunder

-It’s my observation that people who champion “Ragnarok” will directly or indirectly cite its strong directorial flavor–they love it because Waititi makes really fun movies.
+People who champion “Ragnarök” will directly or indirectly cite its strong directorial flavor–they love it because Waititi makes really fun movies.
 Meanwhile, the artistic flavor of Kenneth Branagh, who directed the first Thor film, may not be quite as strong or distinct as Waititi’s, but Thor has felt like a Branagh film ever since I grew old and discerning enough to detect a director’s influence, and Branagh was one of the first directors I can remember connecting to.

 In addition to the first “Thor” film, he also helmed Disney’s remake of Cinderella–the gold standard by which we judge the rest of their remakes–and even recently won a best original screenplay Oscar for his mostly autobiographical film, Belfast.
-Still, he is perhaps most known for his Shakespeare epics from the 1990s.
-His unabridged 1996 Hamlet adaptation is something of his magnum opus.
+Still, he is perhaps most known for his Shakespeare epics from the 1990s, his unabridged 1996 Hamlet adaptation being something of his magnum opus.

 Branagh brought this same sensibility to the superhero realm.
 Observe not only the glittering grandiosity of Asgard, which recalls the shimmering halls of Elsinore Castle, but also how he presents it visually.
 See the sweeping shots that rise over the palace as Patrick Doyle’s thundering melodies underscore the sheer majesty of it all.

 But Branagh brought more than just spectacle to the film.
 The emotional blood of the characters is on display in a way it never really is again.
 Note the scene where Thor finds he cannot lift Mjolnir.
-The shots of Thor crying in agony and humiliation, as Jane watches helplessly, fade to views of the cosmos, suggesting that the shame of his defeat echoes across the universe.
+The shots of Thor crying in agony and humiliation, as Jane watches helplessly, fade to views of the cosmos, his defeat echoing across the universe.
 This is also the one film where we actually see Loki crying onscreen.
 We’ll never see god of mischief, perpetual deceiver and trickster, and occasional terrorist be this vulnerable again.

 Even today, I have trouble describing what specifically it is that makes me love the first Thor movie so much.
 I suppose part of it is just the tender age at which I first watched it.
 Phase 1 of the MCU was in operation when I was a teenager, when I was in what most would call the target demographic for superhero movies.